btcguide/btcguide.github.io/_pages/backup-wallet/seeds-advanced.md

 Imagine you have a `2-of-3` scheme with 1 seed in each of 3 cities (A, B, and C).
 Should you need to evacuate city A, you can take seed A with you to city B or to city C.
 As you are only carrying 1 (of a needed 2) seeds, should you be robbed during this time your attacker will not be able to spend your bitcoin.
-Important note: in the event a seed is compromised you need to retrieve another seeds ASAP to "rotate" out the key that was stolen (this is accomplished by moving your funds to a new multisig scheme where you control *all* 3 keys again).
+Important note: in the event a seed is compromised you need to retrieve `m` seeds ASAP to "rotate" out the seed that was stolen (this is accomplished by moving your funds to a new multisig scheme where you control *all* 3 seeds again).

 ## Estate Planning